-Subsequent to December 31, 2019 the COVID-19 outbreak was declared a pandemic by the World Health Organization.
+The COVID-19 outbreak was declared a pandemic by the World Health Organization on March 11, 2020.
 This has resulted in governments worldwide, including the Canadian and Ontario governments, enacting emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally and in Ontario resulting in an economic slowdown.
+The Government of Ontario originally announced a state of emergency on March 17, 2020 which remained in effect until July 24, 2020 when the Reopening Ontario Act, 2020 was introduced provided for restrictive orders.
+A secondary state of emergency was declared effective January 14, 2021 until February 16, 2021 and third state of emergency was declared effective April 9, 2021 until May 6, 2021.
+These measures, which include the implementation of travel bans, self-imposed quarantine periods and physical distancing, have caused material disruption to businesses globally and in Ontario resulting in an economic slowdown.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions however the success of these interventions is not currently determinable.
-The current challenging economic climate may lead to adverse changes in cash flows, working capital levels and/or debt balances, which may also have a direct impact on the Company's operating results and financial position in the future.
+The OEB has informed the Corporation that it is to track COVID-19 related expenses including bad debt expenses through a deferral account for potential future recovery.
+The current challenging economic climate may lead to adverse changes in cash flows, working capital levels and/or debt balances, which may also have a direct impact on the Corporation's operating results and financial position in the future.
 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and our business are not known at this time.